ashutoshmjain/gita/src/mathuraChap11.md

 It was late morning when Fairy woke up.
 Angel was still sleeping though he was expected to be at work by noon.
-She came down to grab a coffee to find her Friend grinding the coffee beans.
-Waking up to the smell of fresh beans always brought unique pleasure to Fairy.
+She came down to grab a coffee to find her Friend grinding the beans.
+Waking up to the smell of ground coffee always brought unique pleasure to Fairy.

 When did you wake up? - asked Fairy.
 She had insisted her Friend to stay back last night.
 It was well past midnight when they reached home and thereafter both of them kept talking about `Matsya`.
 Angel had almost passed out on the steering wheel, but for  the constant reminders to keep his eyes open - that included mist spray on the face.
-And as soon as the chariot announced the arrival, he quietly slipped into his bedroom.
+And as soon as the car announced the arrival, he quietly slipped into his bedroom.
 The Friend could have gone back to her place.
 It was only a ten minutes flight for her new flying machine, but flights were on hold from one am to four am - some random offline air traffic update.

 Good morning everyone - they heard the Angel - hope you two slept well last night !

-Fairy responded "yes" with a smile - and please send us the link to the next session.
+Fairy responded "huh" with a smile - please send us the link to the next session.
 Can't wait to find what was `Matsya's` mission.

-If we had the link, we must have watched the next episode last night itself - laughed the Friend pouring over black coffee in three mugs
+If we had the link, we had watched the next episode last night itself - laughed the Friend pouring over black coffee in three mugs

 Um - we don't have the next episode up yet - said the Angel - and before you figure out next of `Matsya`, you need to check out the story of `Ganga` and `Shantnu`.
 He waited for a bit looking for a facial response - and I know only half the story - the "Wikipedia" stuff!